RadicallyOpen/RadicallyOpen/quotes.markdown

 ### What do patients say?

-These quotes have been collected (with permission) from patients in our [current randomised controlled trial](http://www.reframed.org.uk) of RO DBT for patients with refractory depression:
+These quotes have been collected (with permission) from patients undergoing RO DBT for refractory depression:

 <quote>Having been through several different therapies (CBT, standard DBT, counselling) this was by far the one that made a lot more sense :)</quote>